Bobby Witt Jr. Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.89 team ERA that ranks eighth across all MLB pitching staffs.
+- The Yankees have the ninth-ranked team ERA across all MLB pitching staffs (3.87).

-- Yankees pitchers combine to allow 114 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Yankees pitchers combine to surrender 115 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Cole tries for his 10th victory when he gets the start for the Yankees, his 21st of the season.
-He is 9-2 with a 2.78 ERA and 134 strikeouts in 123 2/3 innings pitched.
+- Severino makes the start for the Yankees, his 11th of the season.
+He is 1-4 with a 6.66 ERA and 40 strikeouts in 48 2/3 innings pitched.

-- The righty last appeared on Sunday against the Colorado Rockies, when he went six innings, allowing one earned run while giving up two hits.
+- The right-hander's most recent time out came on Tuesday against the Los Angeles Angels, when he tossed six innings, surrendering one earned run while giving up six hits.

+- The 29-year-old has a 6.66 ERA and 7.4 strikeouts per nine innings in 10 games this season, while allowing a batting average of .311 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.